ChangeinX/clan-boards-tf/README.md

 - `frontend` creates an S3 bucket configured for static website hosting and a CloudFront distribution that forwards the `If-None-Match` header so the web app can be served directly from S3.
 - `chat` provisions an AppSync API secured with Google Sign-In and a DynamoDB table to store messages.

-Each container logs to its own CloudWatch log group and the worker receives its environment via Secrets Manager including the `COC_API_TOKEN` and Google OAuth credentials.
+Each container logs to its own CloudWatch log group and the worker receives its environment via Secrets Manager along with Google OAuth credentials.
 The worker talks to the sync service at `static.<app_name>.local`.
 ## Usage
 1. Set the required variables in a `terraform.tfvars` file: